To build your own Itinerary, click to add an item to your Itinerary basket.

 Well-behaved dogs are welcome into the woodlands of Insight Activities, near Fordingbridge to join those that are booked on to any of the outdoor activities.
 You may even get to meet Charlie, the centre’s resident cocker spaniel!

-Of course, there is also Dogstival, a fantastic festival for dogs, dog lovers and dog owners, taking place on Saturday 16 and Sunday 17 May 2020!
+Of course, there is also the annual Dogstival, a fantastic festival for dogs, dog lovers and dog owners!
 Expect to find all sorts of doggy activities including Flyball, over 200 stalls, delicious local food and drink, live music, live arenas and loads more.
 Dogstival takes place at the beautiful Pylewell Park, just outside of Lymington, and is the perfect location for this brilliant day out.
 If a dog could have the best day of its life it would go to Dogstival!

 Come and explore our pretty towns and villages and take your dog on a walk around whilst you pop into the shops.
 Many of our shopkeepers will allow well-behaved dogs in.